GiulianoPalazzi/giulianopalazzi.github.io/index.md

 * style links
 * style toc and their links
 * pull up logger
+* change close all and open all buttons in notes pages to a single toggle button

 </div>
 <div class="bach" style="margin-top: -12px; margin-left: 8px; margin-right: 4px;">